pppp606/claude-term/README.md

 # claude-term

-`claude-term` is a lightweight IDE server for Claude Code that enables AI-assisted coding entirely from the terminal.
-It provides full Claude Code functionality without requiring heavy GUI IDEs.
+`claude-term` is a lightweight IDE server and MCP server for Claude Code that enables AI-assisted coding entirely from the terminal.
+It provides full Claude Code functionality with custom tools without requiring heavy GUI IDEs.

 ## What is claude-term?

-Instead of using Claude Code through IDEs like VSCode or Cursor, `claude-term` acts as a minimal IDE server that Claude Code can connect to.
+Instead of using Claude Code through IDEs like VSCode or Cursor, `claude-term` provides both an IDE server and MCP server that Claude Code can connect to.
 This allows you to:

 - **Terminal-native AI coding**: Use Claude Code features in any terminal environment
+- **Custom MCP tools**: Specialized git workflow tools via Model Context Protocol
 - **Zero GUI dependencies**: No need for VSCode, Cursor, or other heavy IDEs
 - **Remote/headless friendly**: Perfect for SSH sessions and server environments
 - **Your terminal, your rules**: Full control with native CLI tools integration